Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Introduction

-Classical works \cite{graftnet2018,shi2021transfernet,he2021nsm,jiang2022unikgqa} (e.g., NSM \cite{he2021nsm} and UniKGQA \cite{jiang2022unikgqa}), usually retrieves a question-specific graph delivering the information related to the question, and then focus on designing different modules to generate answer based on the retrieved graph.
-Recently, large language models (LLMs)~\cite{brown2020GPT3,chowdhery2023palm,touvron2023llama,achiam2023gpt4}, have shown strong power in natural language understanding and processing tasks.
-But in KGQA task, which predicts answers from KGs, LLMs struggle to excel due to the lack of factual knowledge and the problem of hallucinations~\cite{bang2023evalongpt,pan2024roadmap}.
-Many efforts have been made to enhance the reasoning ability of LLMs over KGs.
-However, they all overlook the importance of compositional learning on the graph, which enables the extraction of useful patterns and relationships to supply with precise knowledge related to the question.
-The text-retrieval methods (e.g.,KAPING \cite{baek2023KAPING}), directly retrieve triplets from KGs to construct prompts for LLMs, which often results in redundant information in retrieving~\cite{agrawal2023can}.
-The step-by-step reasoning methods like StructGPT \cite{jiang2023structgpt}, ToG \cite{sun2023tog}, guide LLMs to reason over KGs across multiple steps.
+Integrating external knowledge sources, such as knowledge graphs (KGs), offers a promising solution to these limitations.
+KGs, storing a vast amount of facts in the form of triples (e.g., Wikidata~\cite{vrandevcic2014wikidata}, YAGO~\cite{suchanek2007yago}, and NELL~\cite{carlson2010toward}), are vital for a variety of applications due to their capacity to deliver explicit knowledge~\cite{zhang2023emerging,kucnet}.
+A common and essential task for integrating LLMs with KGs is Question Answering over Knowledge Graph (KGQA), which aims at answering natural language question from entities within a given KG.
+To accurately respond to a given question, a key challenge is that how to enable LLMs to effectively acquire supportive reasoning evidence from a large and complex KG structure.
+Existing methods frequently overlook the importance of explicit learning within graph structures, which is essential for supplying precise evidence chain for LLM's reasoning.
+The text-based retrieval methods (e.g.,KAPING \cite{baek2023KAPING}), directly retrieve triplets based on text similarity from KGs for LLMs, which frequently result in redundant or irrelevant information~\cite{agrawal2023can}.
+Another LLM-based retrieval methods like StructGPT \cite{jiang2023structgpt}, ToG \cite{sun2023tog}, guide LLMs to retrieve over KGs across multiple steps.
 Since LLMs lack the inherent capacity to comprehend graph structures, it is often challenging for them to perform effective topological reasoning on graphs~\cite{pan2024roadmap}.
-Furthermore, the usage of LLMs, whether through training, fine-tuning, or frequent interaction, entails significant {time and resource costs}, especially in the KGQA task that requires multi-hop reasoning on a large KG.
+Furthermore, frequent interaction with LLMs entails significant time and resource costs, especially in the KGQA task that requires multi-hop reasoning on a large KG.

-In this paper, we propose an Explore-then-Determine framework, named EtD, that synergizes LLM with GNN for effective, efficient and faithful reasoning over KG.
-The Explore stage is composed of an LLM-empowered GNN module that explores candidates along with relevant knowledge, and adaptively filters irrelevant information in KG.
-The Determine stage leverages a frozen LLM to determine the final answer with a knowledge-enhanced multiple-choice prompt, which can be seamlessly integrated with any off-the-shelf LLMs during inference, without the burdensome training and fine-tuning.
-This approach leverages the GNN to perform compositional learning over the KG, identifying the most promising candidates and fine-grained knowledge, while the LLM aligns the question linguistically with the retrieved information to determine the final answer.
-Two modules are synergized together to benefit each other, as a result prompting the KGQA task.
-The contributions are summarized as follows: